 - b.
 Set the Type text box to SIP Endpoint.

 - c.
-Set the SIP Endpoint text box to the Endpoint that you created for SIP Server in "Configuring a SIP Server Endpoint" on page 23, by clicking the browse (...) button.
+Set the SIP Endpoint text box to the Endpoint that you created for SIP Server in Configuring a SIP Server Endpoint, by clicking the browse (...) button.

 - d.
 When you are finished, click Save.